California Cruisin: Santa Barbara to San Francisco Road Trip

 There are a couple of options when driving from Santa Barbara to San Francisco and the fastest way would be on the 101 which takes about 5 hours.
 BUT this doesn't include the scenic Highway 1 which is what I had in mind meaning the whole stretch would be about 8-9 hours in total.
-I realize my plan was very ambitious because I only had one day set aside for the drive but I knew that a taste of the infamous coast would be better than nothing.
+I realize my plan was very ambitious because I only had one day set aside for the drive but I knew that a taste of the iconic coast would be better than nothing.
 I could (and plan to) always go back for seconds!

 Note: The first stretch of Highway 1 is inland and not terribly exciting.
 The landscape is hilly but fairly uneventful since you're not (yet) at the coastal edge.

 My first stop on the trip was almost 2 hours into the drive at the quaint Morro Bay.
 It's a great spot for a walk along the pier and you can even see fishermen bringing in the day's catch.
 I was mainly there for the washrooms (let's be honest) but there are plenty of ice cream shops, outdoor cafes and the obligatory fish and chip shacks.